Running Multiple Containers

 gdf.plot()

-One final thing: if you run a Terminal on your computer (so not in the SDS terminal any more) you can also query the data that was just loaded.
-Your computer is the only other machine that access the pod.
+One final thing: if you run a Terminal on your computer (so not in the SDS terminal any more) you can directly query the data.

 psql -h localhost -p 5432 -U postgres -d test